AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-provision-vnet.md

     <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-hdinsight-hbase-linux-vnet%2Fazuredeploy.json" target="_blank"><img src="./media/hdinsight-hbase-provision-vnet/deploy-to-azure.png" alt="Deploy to Azure"></a>

+    >[!NOTE]
-    >[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
+    > Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
 For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change the allowed location to "China North" and "China East"; change the HDInsight Linux version to Azure China supported one, 3.5.

 2. From the **Custom deployment** blade, enter the following: